-- Make sure there is no short circuit between motherboard and chassis. - 2.
-Disconnect all ribbon/wire cables from the motherboard. - Remove all the add-in cards except the video graphics card.
-(Be sure the video/graphic card is inserted properly.) - 4.
-Install a CPU, a chassis speaker and power LED to this motherboard.
-(Check all the jumper settings as well) - 5.
-Install one bank of memory module. - 6.
-Check power supply voltage monitor 115 V / 230 V switch.
+- 1. Make sure no short circuits exist between the motherboard and chassis. - 2.
+Disconnect all ribbon/wire cables from the motherboard. - 3.
+Remove all add-on cards except the video/graphics card.
+(Be sure the video/graphics card is inserted properly.) - 4.
+Install a CPU, the chassis speaker and the power LED to the motherboard.
+(Check all the jumper settings as well.) - 5.
+Install a memory module into Bank 0. - 6.
+Check the power supply voltage monitor 115V/230V switch.